Background, Personal History, and Development

 I believe the next revolution in psychology, mental health, and cognitive science (Gardner, 1985, 1987) will be a noetic-behavioral one from both a research and an applied perspective . . .
 The psychophenomenological approach advocated in this book is such a beginning noetic-behavioral approach to human behavior and experience.
 It is not that behavior or cognition are not important, but rather that they are incomplete for a comprehensive understanding of the nature of man.
 Only an approach that considers both man’s objective and subjective environments, his world and his psyche (in all of its various aspects, including, but not limited to: cognition, memory, affect, volition, awareness, attention, perception, altered states of awareness, etc.), will be able to do justice to that complexity we call human (1991, pp. 349-350).

-The PCI has been translated into 12 languages (German, French, Italian, Spanish, Korean, Polish, Slovenian, Romanian, Swedish, Norgewian, Hungarian, and Bulgarian) and the DAQ into 4 (Italian, Spanish, French, and Korean).
+To date (April, 2018) the PCI has been translated into 13 languages (German, French, Italian, Spanish, Korean, Polish, Slovenian, Romanian, Swedish, Norwegian, Hungarian, Cantonese, and Bulgarian) and the DAQ into 4 (Italian, Spanish, French, and Korean).
 More and more researchers from around the world are using the PCI and the DAQ to quantify the mind.
 In 1995 the PCI was combined with a hypnotic assessment procedure, called the PCI-HAP (Phenomenology of Consciousness Inventory: Hypnotic Assessment Procedure; Pekala, 1995a, 1995b).
 Research over the last decade with collaborators V. K. Kumar, Ph.D., Ronald Maurer, MA, and others has generated some interesting insights on using this approach to better understand hypnotic responsivity (Pekala, 2002, 2010, 2011; Pekala & Kumar, 2007; Pekala & Maurer, 2013; Pekala et al., 2004, 2006, 2009, 2010a, b).

 The inauguration of this website in 2009 represented the next stage of this process.
-With the publishing of this website, researchers and interested clinicians can download the PCI, the DAQ, and the PCI-HAP (for therapists/clinicians and hypnosis researchers) for their clinician and research use.
+With the publishing of this website, researchers and interested clinicians were able to download the PCI, the DAQ, and the PCI-HAP (for therapists/clinicians and hypnosis researchers) for their clinical and research use.
 The EXCEL program to score the PCI-HAP, is available to interested parties, along with the administrative and interpretative manuals for the PCI-HAP, to use for hypnosis and (altered states of) consciousness research.

 Consciousness, specifically the mind, can be phenomenologically quantified and statistically assessed in a reliable and valid manner.
 By providing this methodology to quantify and statistically assess the various noema and noeses of subjective consciousness (Husserl, 1913/1972), I believe we will be better able to generate more refined, comprehensive, and interesting ways to investigate consciousness, the mind, and its interface with human behavior, experience, and its neurobiological underpinnings.